TritonDataCenter/sdcnode/README.md

 review.

-# Node Build Details

-- only target SmartOS
-- by default we configure '--with-dtrace'

 # Dev Notes

-Not currently using builds that statically link in openssl (see TOOLS-130), but here is how you would do one:
+The configuration for builds is controlled by "nodeconfig.json".
+We are not currently using builds that statically link in openssl (see TOOLS-130), but here is how you would do one:

     {